wrapperband/Tame-Uppermill-FloodRisk/README.md

 The data analysed is from daily averages of the raw data - it underestimates the rate of change.
 This chart shows the raw change for one day.
 The raw data should be made available at some stage.
 [Ref1].

 The Daily level chart for 20th March 2019 shows near vertical increase in river level.
-This occurred, during the period it was raining.
+This flood was observed to occur during the period it was raining.
 This shows the current level of "soak" is deficient, since the river went increase from 0.2 Metres to nearly 1 metre in a few hours.
 Then subsided after the rain stopped.

 If the reduction in river level change per day could be less rain or the effect of drains, or drought.